L1.1 Lottie’s first lesson on concepts

 “It’s important that we start from the idea that a concept is an abstraction from a whole thought or judgement.
 For example, the judgement that teenagers lack concentration.
 This says that something is the case or is true.
 What is that?
 That teenagers lack concentration.
 Note that this whole thought or judgement has a content or meaning that might be deployed in other ways, in other attitudes.
 I may fear that teenagers lack concentration.
 You may deny it.
 But there is something in common to these cases namely what the different attitudes are ‘towards’.
 This is the content of the thought that teenagers lack concentration.
 This content is sometimes called a ‘proposition’ because it can be expressed in a whole sentence.
 It is the meaning of a whole sentence.
 Everyday or folk psychology, which is used to make sense of people, is thus sometimes called ‘propositional attitude psychology’.

 Different sentences in different languages can express the same thought or proposition because they can say the same thing or have the same meaning.
 What they have in common is nothing to do with the symbols or the ‘shape’ of the sentence but rather something abstract.
-Not the ‘vehicle’ of the content, but the content itself.
+Not the ‘vehicle’ of the content, such as a particular sentence, but the content itself: what the sentence says.
 This is abstract.

 Once we have a whole thought, we can also break it down into smaller parts.
-Our judgement – the one I suggested - is made true, if it is – and it is! – by the nature of teenagers.
+Our judgement – the one I suggested just now - is made true, if it is – and it is! – by the nature of teenagers.
 Of those teenagers, what it says is that they lack concentration.
-So it refers to the teenagers and it ‘predicates’, of them, a lack of concentration.
+So it refers to the teenagers and it ‘predicates’ of them a lack of concentration.
 It may then be possible to break that down further into the notion of concentration and also its lack.

 Such articulations into concepts of whole thoughts also suggests relations between different thoughts, such as the thought we have been discussing, and the thought that teenagers have a tough life, and also the thought that parakeets lack concentration.
 So another constraint on concepts that seems plausible is Gareth Evans’ Generality Constraint.
 Evans says: